scott815/super-paprika/src/pages/index.md

           The fund has been designed with exclusivity in mind and will only ever have 99 participants.
-Once this number has been reached no further investors will be onboarded unless a current investor cashes out for good this making a space available for new blood.
+Once this number has been reached no further investors will be onboarded unless a current investor cashes out for good thus making a space available for new blood.

           All investors will receive a custom investor card manufactured from gold as well as a personalized NFT backed with $1000 of cryptocurrency which they are able to keep or melt when they so desire.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item